Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Method

-As shown in the above section, our hybrid AI-physics model requires an initial condition $C_0$ to initialize our framework.
-However, under realistic operational forecasting scenarios, the full $C_0$ (analysis field) cannot be directly observed.
-This necessitates a data assimilation (DA) process that optimally combines sparse observational data $C_0^{obs}$ with prior background estimates $C_0^{bg}$ from numerical models, which requires large computational resources \cite{boudier2023data}.
+As established in the previous section, the hybrid framework relies on an accurate initial condition $C_0$.
+However, in operational scenarios, the full analysis field is unobservable.
+This necessitates a data assimilation (DA) process to fuse sparse observations $C_0^{obs}$ with a background estimate $C_0^{bg}$.

-Our framework addresses these limitations by establishing a \textbf{direct mapping} from observational inputs $C_0^{obs}$ to assimilated states $C_0$ through deep learning.
-We utilized neural networks to optimally combine sparse observations with background fields in one step.
-Specifically, we begin with the SSTA state at time $-\Delta t$ ($C_{-\Delta t}$), defining $[-\Delta t, 0]$ as the assimilation window.
-We generate background fields ($C_0^{bg}$) by adding structured noise to $C_{-\Delta t}$:

-where $\varepsilon$ denotes Perlin noise.
-The final analysis field is then produced by merging observations with background data:

-where $\phi^{a}_{\theta}$ is an edge-reparameterization and attention-guided network with Kirsch-guided reparameterization, which is capable of reconstructing SSTA fields from sparse observations \cite{liu2024real}.
-The details of $\phi^{a}_{\theta}$ can be found in Appendix D.

-Once the initial analysis field $C_0$ is obtained, the model proceeds with forward assimilation over subsequent time steps to maintain accuracy in evolving forecasts.
-Starting from $C_0$, the framework iteratively advances the state by generating a background estimate for the next time step $C_{\Delta t}^{bg}$ using the forward operator and incorporating dynamical updates at a time interval $\Delta t$(i.e., assimilation window).
-For instance, at $i$-th time step, the background is computed as: